 Goal: The Facility does not negatively impact federal or state-listed species.
-Assessment of Criterion Passage

-Standard F-3 - Recovery Planning and Action was selected for all ZOEs.
+Standard F-3 - Recovery Planning and Action was appropriately selected for all ZOEs.
 However, as Biological Opinions were issued for the Project for endangered and threatened species protection, I believe Standard F-2 - Agency Recommendations, is more appropriate.
 Also, the LIHI Handbook suggests using the lowest numbered Standard that would be applicable.